 The total phase of this lunar eclipse was visible in large parts of US, northeastern Europe, Russia, Asia, the Indian Ocean, the Pacific, and Australia.

 Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: North/East Europe, Asia, Australia, North/East Africa, North America, North/West South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Much of Europe, Asia, Australia, Much of Africa, North America, North/West South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.

 Eclipse Map and Animation